While living among the pirates, I could observe them and make for myself a pretty good idea of their qualities and flaws.

 - Oh, there it is!
 He exclaimed.
 I can see it.
 Look!

-I turned my head and squinted but it was hard to distinguish anything in the growing darkness.
+I turned my head and squinted but it was hard to distinguish anything in

 - I'll take your word on it, I declared, glancing back at him.